That Touch of Mink

-That Touch of Mink is a 1962 American romantic comedy film directed by Delbert Mann and starring Cary Grant, Doris Day, Gig Young, and Audrey Meadows.
+That Touch of Mink is a 1962 American romantic comedy film directed by Delbert Mann, and starring Cary Grant, Doris Day, Gig Young and Audrey Meadows.

 Plot

-Cathy Timberlake, an unemployed New York City career woman, goes to the unemployment office to collect her check.
-There, she is subjected to the unwanted advances of Beasley, the clerk she deals with who only wants to bed her.
-She meets Philip Shayne after his Rolls-Royce splashes her dress with mud while she is on her way to a job interview.
-Philip sees her outside and wants to make up for the incident.
+Cathy Timberlake, a New York career woman looking for a job, walks to the unemployment office to collect her check.
+There, she is subjected to the unwanted advances of office clerk Beasley, after which she meets business executive Philip Shayne when his Rolls-Royce splashes her dress with mud while on her way to a job interview.
+Philip wants to make up for the incident and upon meeting, the two discover a strong mutual attraction.

+Cathy watches Philip as he speaks at a UN session and as their relationship develops, Philip proposes a romantic affair, while Cathy holds out for marriage.
+Cathy's roommate, Connie, advises her to break up with Philip, for Connie believes Philip is only interested in seducing Cathy.

-Philip proposes a romantic affair, while Cathy is holding out for marriage.
-Watching from the sidelines are Philip's financial manager, Roger, who sees a therapist, because he feels guilty about helping his boss with his numerous conquests, and Cathy's roommate, Connie Emerson, who knows what Philip is seeking.
-In a minor subplot, Roger discusses the events as they occur to his therapist Dr. Gruber, who is not in the room when Cathy is mentioned.
-As a result, his therapist believes that Roger is considering a homosexual relationship with Philip.
+In a minor subplot, Philip's financial manager, Roger, sees a therapist to discuss his guilt about helping his boss with numerous sexual conquests (including Cathy).
+But the therapist, who is discreetly absent from the room when Cathy's name is mentioned, believes that Roger is considering having an affair with Philip.

-Philip wines and dines Cathy.
-He takes her to see the New York Yankees play baseball.
-They watch from the Yankees dugout (he owns part of the team).
-Cathy's complaints about the umpire while seated alongside Mickey Mantle, Roger Maris, and Yogi Berra (playing themselves) cause umpire Art Passarella to throw all of them out of the game.

-Philip's conscience weighs on him, so he withdraws an invitation to Bermuda, which only serves to make Cathy, indignant about the assumption that she would not go, agree to.
-While in Bermuda, anxiety-ridden over the evening's sexual implications, Cathy comes down with a nervous rash, much to her embarrassment and his frustration.

-The Bermuda trip is repeated, but this time Cathy drinks to soothe her nerves and ends up drunk.
-While intoxicated, Cathy falls off the balcony onto an awning below.
-She is then carried in her pajamas through the crowded hotel lobby.
+Philip wines and dines Cathy nightly, even spending one date at a Yankees game, sharing the dugout with Roger Maris, Mickey Mantle, and Yogi Berra (although Cathy ends up getting kicked out of the dugout).
+This particular conquest however, weighs on Philip's conscience, so he withdraws an invitation to take her to Bermuda.
+This only serves to make Cathy indignant and in order to assert her independence, she agrees to go.
+While in Bermuda, she is anxiety-ridden over the evening's sexual implications and as a result, comes down with a nervous rash, much to her embarrassment and Philip's frustration.
+Later, a second Bermuda trip is attempted, but this time Cathy drinks whiskey to soothe her nerves and winds up intoxicated, falling off the hotel balcony onto an awning below.
+She is then carried in her pyjamas through the crowded lobby, back to the room.

-At the urging of Roger and Connie, who are convinced that Philip is in love with her, Cathy goes on a date with Beasley, whom she dislikes, to make Philip jealous.
-Her plan succeeds and she and Philip get married.
-On their honeymoon, he breaks out in a nervous rash himself.
+At the urging of Roger and Connie, who are convinced Philip is in love with her, Cathy plans a motel rendezvous with Beasley to make Philip jealous.
+Her plan succeeds and she and Philip are later married, although on their honeymoon, he breaks out in a nervous rash himself.
 The film ends with Cathy and Philip months later, walking with their baby and Roger through a park.
-The two leave Roger alone with the baby for a few moments, during which time Dr. Gruber approaches him to ask how things are going with Philip.
-In response, Roger joyously displays the baby, causing another misunderstanding with his therapist.
+The two leave Roger alone with the baby for a few moments, during which time his therapist approaches him to ask how things are going with Philip.
+In response, Roger joyously displays the baby, causing another misunderstanding on the therapist's part.